 What’s painfully clear is that the future of mobile payments is not one in which someone might use one of 20 competing apps to send money, and everyone else will use one of those same 20 apps to receive money.
 Most likely, there will be one or two, and possibly a few minor hangers-on, because that’s all the market will put up with.
 (How many credit cards do you like to keep on hand, for example?
 A couple, maybe a few – but much more than that and we reach the point of diminishing returns, and each additional one we pile on becomes more of a complication than a convenience.)

 There are two main ways we might get to that point.
 One would be for a single brand to dominate the industry sufficiently to squeeze everyone else out.
 Make no mistake, the payoff for the winner would be so lucrative that it’s certainly the first choice for each of the competitors in the arena.
 On the other hand, it requires a level of dominance that’s almost unprecedented – and the reward for achieving it so great that the competition won’t stop coming.

 The other possibility is collaboration – either the top several P2P services agree on a standard that lets them share each other’s customers, or someone else comes up with a common interchange that does an end run around the compatibility issues.
 This would not be terribly different from the systems that allow other payment methods to work; what’s not clear is whether it would be run by a private company, an industry association, or even a government agency.
 Examples of each exist in different places within the payments ecosystem.

 Why the Winning P2P Standard Won’t Only Be P2P

 Finally, it’s worth noting that reaching a critical mass in P2P isn’t going to be only about reaching a critical mass of individual consumers.
-Inspired by my stepson’s lunch situation, I decided to make a list of the rest of our household’s transactions that weekend.
+Inspired by my stepson’s lunch situation, I decided to make a list of the rest of our household’s transactions that weekend, using any payment type.
 This is the list we came up with:

 - Super Donut